 Many organizations today have secrets saved on the disk, made available to any program that can access the filesystem.
-The development of worms, intrusion and, more recently, of malware has proven that secrets should not be left lying around.
+The development of worms, intrusion, and, more recently, malware has proven that secrets should not be left lying around.
 The consequences can be devastating.

 Analysts recommend that secrets should be stored in a vault where they can be secured and audited.
 This vault should be hidden to reduce the network’s attack surface.

 But these security measures raise new issues.
 What about agility?
 What about legacy applications that have passwords in scripts or in configuration files?